 - Establish safe crossings of highways, arterial roads and rail corridors

 - Provide safe and easily accessible routes for residents and workers in the community, including children, seniors and the disabled.

-Once a final design is ready, the individual project segments are brought to the City Council for final approval at a Public Hearing before the project is advanced to construction.
-Usually these public hearings are in February or March of the proposed construction year.
-For example, if a project is proposed for construction in 2020, the design process will begin in June of 2019, with meetings in the fall and winter, followed up by City Council approval in February or March of 2020.
+Once a final design is complete, the individual project segments are brought to the city council for consideration at a public hearing.
+Usually, these public hearings are in February or March of the proposed construction year.
+For example, if a project is proposed for construction in 2020, the design process will begin June 2019, with meetings in the fall and winter, followed up by city council approval in February or March 2020.

 When possible, these bikeway, sidewalk and trail and projects are scheduled to occur with city street rehabilitation work.
 If the Connect the Park improvement is on a street scheduled for rehabilitation, the public process will occur concurrent to the street public meetings.

 Ben Manibog, transportation engineer